otvam/pypeec/docs/content/workflow.rst

   * Creation of the equation system describing the PEEC problem.
   * Extraction of a sparse pre-conditioner for the dense system.
   * Extraction of a matrix-vector linear operator for the full system.
-  * Computation the condition number of the pre-conditioner equation system.
+  * Computation of the condition number of the pre-conditioner equation system.
-  * Solve the equation system with the pre-conditioner and the linear operator
+  * Solve the equation system with the pre-conditioner and the linear operator.
-  * Extract the solution (terminal voltages and currents, scalar fields, and vector fields)
+  * Extract the solution (terminal voltages and currents, scalar fields, and vector fields).

 * **plotter**